MarkEEaton/markeeaton/README.md

 ### This site is now mostly an archive.
 New projects will be at [https://tildegit.org/MarkEEaton](https://tildegit.org/MarkEEaton).
-If you like, here is a [blog post](https://kingsboroughlibtech.commons.gc.cuny.edu/2025/08/12/further-into-tildegit/) about why I'm moving toward tildegit.
+If you like, here is a [blog post](https://kingsboroughlibtech.commons.gc.cuny.edu/2025/08/12/further-into-tildegit/) about why I'm moving toward tildegit and gitea.

 Hi, I'm Mark.
 I'm a librarian.
 I build tools to support libraries and their communities.
 I'm passionate about code education for everyone, self-directed learning, and the value of tinkering with our technologies.